hguo/ftk/docs/heat2D.md

 ## Build the simulation

-Checkout this 2D heat transfer simulation code from ADIOS2 examples: [](https://github.com/hguo/adiosvm/tree/master/Tutorial/heat2d/cpp).
+Checkout [this](https://github.com/hguo/adiosvm/tree/master/Tutorial/heat2d/cpp) 2D heat transfer simulation code from ADIOS2 examples.
 Edit `make.settings` to set `ADIOS2_DIR` to the same ADIOS2 installation that FTK is built with.
 Build the simulation code with `make`.

 ## Edit the configuration